What Are Drug Abuse Hotline Numbers?

 What Happens When I Call a Drug or Alcohol Addiction Hotline Number?

-When you call a drug or alcohol addiction hotline number, a trained staff member will provide information on a wide variety of topics:
+When you call a drug or alcohol addiction hotline number, a trained staff member can provide information on a wide variety of topics:

 - Treatment options